 - The cortisol awakening response (CAR): When we transition from rest to a waking state, our bodies produce higher levels of cortisol, one of the body’s stress hormones.
 The CAR increases cortisol levels by an average of 50 percent.
 Cortisol levels peak at around 35-45 minutes after waking up.

 - Low blood sugar: When you sleep, your blood sugar level drops due to not eating.
 Low blood sugar leads to a stress response as well as the body wonders from where its fuel to operate will come.

 - Dehydration: This could be considered an environmental factor.
 But let’s face it, even if you take a sip of water in the night, our sleep cycle itself limits our ability to adequately hydrate.
 Dehydration can increase your heartbeat and lead to lightheadedness.

-There are environmental factors that can cause your body to feel more stressed in the morning.
+There are environmental factors that can cause morning anxiety too:

-- If you’re already under stress, Cortisol levels may shoot up higher as you worry about the day ahead of you.
+- If you’re already under stress, cortisol levels may shoot up higher as you worry about the day ahead.
 For example, I tend to wake up more anxious when I have a workshop to teach.

 - Disrupted sleep makes morning anxiety worse.
 If my sleep schedule gets erratic, morning anxiety increases.